 (This page is for the UK.
-For a US version click here: US Color Theory)
+For a US version click here: USA Color Theory)

 A 12-section colour wheel can be used to help describe the relationship between different colours when they are viewed together.
 Artists use these colour relationships to achieve different effects such as dramatic contrast or colours that are visually appealing together.
 Below are described some of the most common definitions used to describe these colour relationships.

-Primary Colour – Red, blue and yellow.
-All colours can be created by mixing these colours.
+Red, blue and yellow.
+All colours can be created by mixing primary colours.